-Discussion Section: Twice a week, you will meet with a TA and your classmates for discussion.
-During these meetings you will discuss assigned homework problems, work on group exercises, learn about upcoming laboratory assignments, and have an opportunity to ask questions.
+Discussion: Twice a week, you will meet with a TA and your classmates for discussion.
+During these meetings you will discuss assigned homework problems, work on exercises, learn about upcoming laboratory assignments, and have an opportunity to ask questions.
 Bring specific questions to discussion as it is a great opportunity for you to learn from your TA and fellow classmates.
-Attendance and participation are highly correlated with comprehension and good grades.
-When you miss discussion, you miss a learning experience that cannot be duplicated by reading the textbook or lecture notes posted on Learn@UW.
-To encourage attendance and participation, at the end of the semester, your TA will assign up to 30 points based on attendance and quality of participation during the discussion period.
-Participation will be evaluated on whether you are prepared for discussion and complete the inclass group exercises and other activities organized by your TA.